Imtiaz-Rafi/jscanvas/README.md

 # This is an Interective JSCanvas
-visit this page for feel the Canvas : https://imtiaz-rafi.github.io/jscanvas/
+Visit this page for feel the Canvas : https://imtiaz-rafi.github.io/jscanvas/